Gryton/carnd-vehicle-detection/README.md

 results, as no objects should be missed.
 By now, I think that higher overlap might be beneficial, but it would add extra time for computing - even without it i took me over 1 second for frame, so it wouldn't be welcomed.

+Image shows windows in different scales that was used for finding cars.
 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 It was very confusing, when I ended with really not good result, when having 99.3% accuracy on test set.
 Below is example of image, of using my trained classifier.